 Dr. Andrew Morris, MD, SM(Epi), FRCPC

-Infectious Diseases Specialist and Medical Director, Antimicrobial Stewardship Program, Sinai Health and
+Infectious Diseases Specialist and Medical Director, Antimicrobial Stewardship Program, Sinai Health and University Health Network;

 Professor, Department of Medicine, University of Toronto